Great news! James the Chimney Sweep is available to work in the Southborough, Kent, TN4 area, remember I can help you with any of the following:

-Southborough Common, owned by Southborough Town Council, is a 71-acre site in the heart of the town.
-It has been part of the Manorial Holding since it began and the historicity of the site was re-emphasised in an appraisal by Tunbridge Wells Borough Council in 2003.
-The Common had originally included an extra 30 acres, which were closed off sometime between 1790 and 1810.
-Cricket has been played at the site for at least 200 years.
-Another interest in Southborough, which began more recently, is the twinning link with Lambersart in the Nord department of northern France, originally agreed on October 18 1992.
+The 71-acre Southborough Common, in the centre of the town and where cricket has been played for the past 200 years, is owned by Southborough Town Council.
+The land originally included another 30 acres but this was closed off in the 1790-to-1810 period.
+The twinning link is another interest in Southborough.
+It was officially confirmed on October 18 1992 between the town and Lambersart in the Nord department of northern France.
 Southborough and Lambersart maintain friendship ties with mutual ties and exchange visits for the purposes of culture and education.
-Lambersart Close in Southborough’s Barnetts Wood housing estate is named after the French town.
+An interesting nugget of info: Lambersart Close in Southborough’s Barnetts Wood housing estate is named after the French town.
 Southborough also has close ties with Kaniv in Ukraine and the Southborough and Kaniv Association was founded in 2005.

 Southborough used to be part of the urban mix in Tonbridge but there was a separation in 1871 because Southborough cresated an independent board of health.
 A council authority was also established and became an urban district.
 This authority converted to civil parish status in 1974 but Southborough also had its own town council.
-In the current day, Southborough had 18 councillors as a local authority from three wards: North, Wrst and East-High Brooms.
+In the current day, Southborough had 18 councillors as a local authority from three wards: North, West and East-High Brooms.
 There is a mayor and deputy mayor as well.
-Southborough has a strong connection to Tunbridge Wells borough, due to the location just north of T Wells.
+Southborough has a strong connection to Tunbridge Wells borough where James also sweeps chimneys, due to the location just north of T Wells.
 There’s also great connections with nearby areas, Bidborough and Speldhurst, as well as Tunbridge Wells and Tonbridge.

 The story of the Royal Victoria Hall Theatre in Southborough is an ongoing narrative.
 The hall was built in 1900, to honour Queen Victoria’s Diamond Jubilee.
 At the time, it was the first municipal theatre in Britain but wasn’t listed due to alterations made in the 1970s period.
 The building was marked down for demolition, according to an announcement made after a performance of Peter Pan in 2015, but there have been recent plans to create a Southborough Hub in its place, with room for dramatic performances as well as other facilities such as a GP surgery, and a cafe as well.
 Whatever the outcome, Southborough residents are rightly proud of where they live and there is an active interest in the local community, to keep arts and culture alive.

 There’s a lovely balance of busyness and space in Southborough.
+You’ll often see James the Sweep’s van on one of the roads, as he tootles off for another chimney sweeping appointment.
 Road names are rather intriguing what with Doric Avenue, Garlinge Road, Draper Street and Fernhurst Crescent alongside the most stoutly named Castle Street, Sheffield Road, Park Road and Vicarage Road.
 The London Road A26 runs through Southborough, turning a corner at Southfields Park and then venturing beyond Pennington Grounds and Southborough Common, before veering east past Bidborough and heading straight up to Tonbridge.
 Victoria Road is a longer stretch, just outside the urban layout, ending in Gainsbury, parallel to Holden Road.
 Pennington Road heads east in the other direction, also a long route, coming to a stop not far from Ivy House Farm.
 Constitutional Hill Road is another unusually named street, coming off from the half-circular Church Road.

 Southborough was once called the ‘chief abode of the visitors of [Tunbridge Wells]’.
 The comment was made by John Marius Wilson in the informative tome, ‘Imperial Gazetter of the England and Wales’, in 1870.
 He described Southborough as being a village ‘and a chapelry’, which was ‘constituted’ in 1831 within the parish of Tunbridge in Kent, as well as having a post office.
 There was a population of 2,038 with 424 houses.
 Properties were subdivided into areas such as Broom Hill, Bounds Park, and Bentham Hill.
 The local church had five trustees and there was a smaller church constructed in 1861, as well as Wesleyan chapel, and school and a library.